 It is important that you remember the details as clearly as possible.
 Any mistake could be used against you by adjusters looking for any reason to deny your claim.
 Your police report can remain an important touchstone for you to remember the details of what happened.
 It can also be important to your personal injury lawyers, who will work with you to build a case that you deserve full and fair compensation.

 Having a copy of the police report allows your attorney to comply with the notice provisions that may be included in your insurance policy.
 It allows the attorney to file your lawsuit quickly and comply with all contract filing requirements.
+Filine a lawsuit quickly is your best option when dealing with complex situations such as an accident with an uninsured vehicle.
 The report can provide details that help demonstrate you meet the requirements for your no-fault coverage, uninsured motorist, and underinsured motorist policies.
 The police report, in the end, can be a vital resource from the date of the accident.
 Having all this information in one place can help to speed up your claim.

 Obtaining a copy of your car accident police report is easy.
 You just need to visit the Michigan State Police Traffic Crash Purchasing System website.
 You will need to have the date of the crash and information about one of the drivers involved to make the purchase.
 You may also need a case or incident number.